Onboard medical oxygen

 - For any flight on your itinerary serviced by another carrier, including United codeshare flights, please contact that carrier directly to request information on how to make oxygen arrangements.
 The United Customer Contact Center or your travel agent will identify these flights for you.

-To request oxygen, you must complete the following steps:
+To request oxygen on flights to/from Micronesia, you must complete the following steps:

 - Print the oxygen request form.